The Best Business in the World

 The problem with running a business, however, is the cost.

-And if the business fails - which happens to half of all businesses after 5 years⁽⁴⁾ - there's a good chance you'd be financially ruined.
+And if it fails - which happens to half of all businesses after 5 years⁽⁴⁾ - there's a good chance the owner would be financially ruined.

 That's the reality of traditional entrepreneurship.
 It's a game where the costs of entry, participation and failure are exceptionally high.

-Unless you have a safety net (like Bill Gates who had rich parents), traditional entrepreneurship jsut doesn't make sense.
+Unless you have a safety net (like Bill Gates who had wealthy parents), traditional entrepreneurship just doesn't make sense.

 Now what if I told you there's a better game you can be playing, where the costs are much lower?

 Forex Trading Business